desh2608/gmm-hmm-asr/README.md

 * `--nstate`: Number of states in HMM model.
 Default = 5
 * `--debug`: Uses only top 100 utterances for train and test

+### Training data format

+I cannot upload the full training and test data (for copyright reasons), but a small sample of the training data can be found at this [Google Drive link](https://drive.google.com/file/d/1NhF7fuX54jau9iXxuitOfm9QRQPHNW2Q/view?usp=sharing).
+This should help in understanding the format of the data.

 ### Help

 This code is based on a template provided by Shinji Watanabe (Johns Hopkins University), written for a course project.